rajatverma09/Distributed_System_Assignments/assignment_2/java_RMI/README.md

 <br/>
 <br/>

+**ARCHITECTURE**<br>
+1. Defining a remote interface (GraphInterface.java).
+2. Implementing the remote interface (GraphImpl.java).
+3. Server Extends the implentation of remote interface i.e. GraphImpl.
+4. Create rmi registry.
+5. Creating Stub and Skeleton objects from the implementation class.
+6. bind the stub to a name the client will call.
+7. Create and execute the server application program(Server.java).
+8. Create and execute the client application program(Client.java).

 **ALGORITHM**<br>
 *The algorithm used to implement the minimum spanning tree is Kruskal using disjoint set union*<br>
 1. mst = 0;